hydraulic-software/conveyor/guidebook/docs/configs/windows.md

 Defines a custom script to be used for signing your Windows MSIX package.
 It will be a command line run from the working directory where Conveyor is executed.
 The following replacements are made when running the command:

 * `$MSIX`: will get replaced with the full path to the MSIX file that must be signed by the provided script.
+You don't need quoting as Conveyor will do that for you.

 The script should sign the file located at the given `$MSIX` path **in-place**.